Blue Cliff College is a community-based organization committed to educating individuals in their quest for employment or career advancement.

 Each year, Blue Cliff schools report campus crime statistics to the U.S. Department of Education as required by the Clery Act.
 For a copy of Blue Cliff’s College Annual Security Report, click here.
 For charts providing the most recent Clery Act data, please click on a campus link below:

 Blue Cliff College will make every reasonable effort to accommodate students who disclose physical and intellectual disabilities upon enrollment, although prospective students should be aware that some career programs offered by Blue Cliff lead to employment where certain physical abilities are essential.
-For a general description of Blue Cliff’s policies in this area, see page 13 of the school catalog, available here.
-To discuss particular circumstances, contact the Admissions Director at your local campus, or email the Vice President of Academics, Berta Jefferson.
+For a general description of Blue Cliff’s policies in this area, see page 15 of the school catalog, available here.
+To discuss particular circumstances, contact the Admissions Director at your local campus.